 Notes

-- You can either use one whole filet of salmon or you can use individual salmon filets.
-I used one (1 ½ #) center cut filet, because I think it looks more aesthetically pleasing, but if you are serving your family, I would use 4 (6 ounce) filets.
-If it’s just you and your S.O, you can scale a filet of salmon up or down.
+- Salmon: You can either use one whole filet of salmon, or you can use individual salmon filets.
+When entertaining company, I typically use a one-and-a-half pound center cut slab because I think it looks more aesthetically pleasing.
+However, if you are just serving your family, I just use 4 (6 ounce) filets so I don't have to portion and serve everyone.

-- If you are buying the fennel whole and thinly slicing it yourself, you can reserve the fronds and use them as a garnish.
+- Fennel: If you are buying the fennel whole and thinly slicing it yourself, you can reserve the fronds and use them as a garnish.

 Nutrition

 ©No Spoon Necessary.
-All images and content are copyright protected.
+All images and content are under copyright protection.
 Please do not use any images without prior permission.
-If you want to republish this recipe please do not list instructions, instead link directly back to this post.
+Do not publish this recipe, If you want to reference this salmon, please do so by linking directly to this post.

 Citrus is being picked in our part of Florida now and your repost of this recipe is timely.
 I’ve pinned it.